CartoDB/cartodb/doc/API.md

 });
 ```

-The second event is the **featureOver** event, which lets you listen for when the user’s mouse is over a feature.
+The second event is the **featureOver** event, which lets you listen for mouse hovers on any feature.
 Be careful, as these functions can get costly if you have a lot of features on a map.

 <div class="code-title">featureOver</div>
 ```javascript